 - A permanent solution that does not require removal when cleaning

-At Bionica Dental Wellness, Dr. Holinbeck and her team are here to answer your questions, address your concerns, and provide deeper insight regarding your chosen tooth replacement plan.
+At Bionica Dental Wellness of Delafield, Dr. Holinbeck and her team are here to answer your questions, address your concerns, and provide deeper insight regarding your chosen tooth replacement plan.
 With dentures, you can once again feel comfortable and confident in your appearance, but it’s no surprise if you have a few questions about the process and day-to-day expectations of living with a custom-made prosthetic.
 This is why we have compiled some of the most common questions asked by our patients.
 Below you will find the answers you need to feel better prepared for your upcoming treatment.
 Should you have any additional questions, we invite you to contact a member of our team to schedule an appointment today.

 Can I eat normally with dentures?